 Instant access savings accounts

-The top rate of interest on an easy access account is currently 1.01% which you can get from RCI Bank with its Freedom Savings Account.
-You’ll need £100 to open an account.
+The top rate of interest on an easy access account is currently 1.15% which you can get from Kent Reliance.
+You’ll need £1,000 to open an account.

-If you give up access to your cash for 90 days you can get a rate of 1.35% from Secure Trust Bank, which you can open with £1,000.
+If you give up access to your cash for 120 days you can get a rate of 1.45% from Paragon Bank, which you can open with £500.

-While the Personal Savings Allowance has effectively made all savings accounts tax-free you should still consider using your tax-free Isa allowance (currently £15,240 for 2016/17) to save.
+While the PSA has effectively made all savings accounts tax-free you should still consider using your tax-free ISA allowance (currently £20,000 for 2017/18) to save.

-That’s because any money you put into an Isa will stay tax free, even if the interest you earn grows.
-With the Personal Savings Allowance the interest you earn beyond the £1,000/£500 limit is taxed at your marginal rate.
+That’s because any money you put into an Isa will stay tax-free long term, even if the interest you earn grows.
+With the PSA, any interest you earn beyond the £1,000/£500 limit is taxed at your marginal rate.

-The best rate on an easy access Isa is available with Paragon Bank which offers 1.05% on deposits from £1.
+The best rate on an easy access Isa is available with Charter Savings Bank.
+It’s paying 1.06% on deposits from £1,000.

-Lock your money up for a year with Al Rayan Bank and you’ll get a rate of 1.09%.
+Lock your money up for a year with Charter Savings Bank and you’ll get a rate of 1.16%.
 You’ll need £1,000 to open an account.

-Over two years the best cash Isa is from Darlington Building Society which is offering a rate of 1.25% on balances from £1,000.
+If you're not bothered about mixing and matching, the best cash Isa over two years is from Virgin Money, which is offering a rate of 1.30% on balances from £1.